Course Catalog

 5 units

-Introduction to community psychology, a discipline that blends social psychology, sociology, and anthropology.
-Class topics include levels of analysis, ecologies, prevention, intervention, feminism, empowerment, sense of community, coalition building, and social justice and action.
-Prerequisite(s): course 3 or 100.
-Enrollment restricted to juniors and seniors.
+Introduces community psychology, a discipline that blends social psychology, sociology, and anthropology.
+Topics include levels of analysis, ecologies, prevention, intervention, feminisms, empowerment, sense of community, coalition building, and social justice and action.
+Prerequisite(s): PSYC 100.
+Enrollment is restricted to juniors and seniors.

 PSYC 150